IBM/tensorflow-hangul-recognition/README.md

   Default is _./image-data_.

 Depending on how many labels and fonts there are, this script may take a while to complete.
-In order to bolster the dataset, random elastic distortions are also performed on each generated character image.
-An example is shown below, with the original character displayed first, followed by three elastic distortions.
+In order to bolster the dataset, three random elastic distortions are also performed on each generated character image.
+An example is shown below, with the original character displayed first, followed by the elastic distortions.

 ![Normal Image](doc/source/images/hangul_normal.jpeg "Normal font character image")
 ![Distorted Image 1](doc/source/images/hangul_distorted1.jpeg "Distorted font character image")